KENTUCKY DIVORCE BASICS AND OVERVIEW

 - Time Frame: When the divorcing spouses reach an agreement on all issues about the divorce, they ask the court to schedule a final hearing after 60 days have passed since the initial filing date.

-- Statute Statutes: Kentucky Revised States: Title XXXV, Chapter 403.
+- State Statutes: Kentucky Revised States: Title XXXV, Chapter 403.

 - Name of Action: Dissolution of Marriage.